EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 simulator.
 Its domain will be the rectangle $\mathcal{D}$ consisting of points $(x_1, x_2)$ where
 $-1 \leq x_1 \leq 1$ and $1 \leq x_2 \leq 100$.
 (In practice, a real simulator would most
-likely run on a different computer with powerful performance capabilities — perhaps even exascale levels of computational power — and the domain will have more quite a few more dimensions than just two.)
+likely run on a different computer with powerful performance capabilities — perhaps even exascale levels of computational power — and the domain will likely have quite a few more dimensions.)

 We begin by creating the domain of the simulator to represent the above rectangle.
 We do this by using the [`SimulatorDomain`][exauq.core.modelling.SimulatorDomain] class,